 “There’s a big stigma that you go to the medical tent and your day’s over — your parents are going to be called, you’re going to get kicked out of the festival, you’re going to go to jail,” Pollak says.
 “The thing is, if you are over 18, we’re not telling anyone.”

 Heat-related illnesses are the No. 1 issue at festivals, Pollak says.
-Several factors, such as ambient temperatures, physical activity and certain drugs can defeat the body’s heat-regulating mechanisms and cause your temperature to spike above the 98.6-degree safe zone.
+Several factors, such as ambient temperatures, physical activity and certain drugs, can defeat the body’s heat-regulating mechanisms and cause temperatures to spike above the 98.6-degree safe zone.
 Symptoms may include lightheadedness or dizziness, headaches, and nausea or vomiting.
 Extreme body temperatures, typically above 104 degrees Fahrenheit, can become a medical emergency and require immediate treatment to prevent serious damage or death.

 Dehydration is another big issue that can cause your body to lose its ability to function normally.
 It’s important to drink enough water, but you should also make sure to drink beverages containing electrolytes (e.g., potassium and sodium) to restore your body’s electrolyte balance.